fossasia/knitting.fossasia.org/README.md

 ### Solve Issues

 All the projects have "issues" attached to them.
+They show bugs and feature requests.
+A solved issue improves the life of somebody on earth.
+When solving the issue, you are introduced to the development process of the project and learn how to adapt the project to your needs.

-They can be found in the issue tracker of github.
+Issues can be found in the issue tracker of github.
 You can find them through the "Repository" links of the [projects][project-list] or by clicking these badges:
 [![kniteditor-waffle-badge]][kniteditor-waffle]
 If you find an issue which interests you, please comment that you would like to work on it.